Mourning Dove

 Conservation Status

 Does very well in man-altered habitats.
-Numbers probably have increased greatly with increasing settlement of North America.
+Mourning Dove numbers probably have increased significantly with the increasing settlement of North America.

 Climate Threats Facing the Mourning Dove